avently/evraon-website/terms.md

 8.5.
 The User expressly acknowledges and agrees to be fully responsible for all effects of use of Third Party Services, including compliance with the Relevant Law.

 8.6.
-The Licensor may restrict access or change conditions of access to Third Party Services via the Evraon Services.
+The Licensor may restrict access or change conditions of access to Third Party Services through the Evraon Services.
 The Licensor is not obliged to notify the User about such restrictions.

 8.7.
 The Licensor is not responsible for the accessibility of Third Party Services, their content, functions and any negative effects of use of the Third Party Services.
-The Licensor is not responsible for any consequences of restrictions or change of conditions of access to the Third Party Services via the Evraon Services.
+The Licensor is not responsible for any consequences of restrictions or change of conditions of access to the Third Party Services through the Evraon Services.

 ### 9. Exclusive Rights